OUR TEAM

 Dr. Hinojosa is an Assistant Professor in the Department of Psychology at the University of New Mexico.
 She graduated from the University of Texas at El Paso in 2016 with a B.A. in Psychology.
 In 2021, she completed her Ph.D. in Experimental Psychology at Tufts University.
 Dr. Hinojosa became a NIAAA K99/R00 MOSAIC Scholar at Emory University as part of the Grady Trauma Project.

 Grace graduated from the University of Alabama in 2024 with a B.S. in Psychology and a minor in the Randall Research Scholars Program (RRSP).
 As an undergraduate, she worked as a research assistant in the Relationships and Development Lab and served as an RRSP research mentor.
-After graduation, Grace joined Dr. Hinojosa at Emory University and later transferred with her to the University of New Mexico.
-She plans to work with the Hinojosa Lab for two years before pursuing a Ph.D. in Clinical Psychology.
+After graduation, Grace joined Dr. Hinojosa in her work at the Grady Trauma Project at Emory University and later transferred with her to the University of New Mexico.
+She plans to work with The Hinojosa Lab for two years before pursuing a Ph.D. in Clinical Psychology.
 Her research interests center on gender differences in the psychological and physical health consequences of trauma, particularly exploring neurobiological risk factors that contribute to women’s increased susceptibility to PTSD and other long-term health outcomes following trauma exposure.
 Grace hopes her research will inform targeted, evidence-based interventions for women experiencing PTSD.
 In her career, she also aims to integrate trauma-informed care practices for survivors of interpersonal violence in settings where disclosure often occurs, such as primary care and university environments.
 Grace devotes her free time to spoiling her two adorable puppies, Rocco and Rosie.

 Sophia Lipetzky is a first year Ph.D student in the Cognition, Brain, & Behavior concentration.
 Sophia graduated from the University of Maryland with a Bachelors of Science in Psychology while working as an undergraduate research assistant in a social psychology lab.
 She then completed a two-year postbac at the National Institute of Mental Health focusing on neuroimaging in cognitive neuroscience.
 Sophia’s research interests are in exploring sex differences in the interaction between stress and alcohol use disorder using neuroimaging and behavioral methods.
 She is passionate about mentoring and is excited to expand access to science for all as a Lobo!
 During her free time, Sophia loves to be outdoors by hiking and camping.